MaDolphin/IoT-Smart-Home/README.md

 - as soon as the backend tries to connect to the debugger (`Listening for transport dt_socket at address: 5005 [] CONNECT ATTEMPT -2147483585 on port: 8080
 `): debug with Intellij (with selected remote configuration)

+### Have a look at the logfiles
+- find them in `04.BackendRTE/target/apache-tomee/logs/`

 # Introduction